-- Address: An e-mail address that is known to the LISTSERV configured above as a postmaster address. - Password: The address' password, associated with it at the LISTSERV component.
+- Client Address for LISTSERV Server Administration: The address configured here is used by the Maestro User Interface to communicate with the LISTSERV host to perform server administrative tasks. - Address: An e-mail address that is known to the LISTSERV configured above as a postmaster address. - Password: The address' password, associated with it at the LISTSERV component.
 (See above for details about how to set a password for an address.)

-Note: This address is only used internally for the communication between the Maestro User Interface and LISTSERV to create new LISTSERV lists on the LISTSERV host.
-This creation includes an authentication of the client accessing LISTSERV using the given e-mail address and password.
+Note: This address is only used internally for the communication between the Maestro User Interface and LISTSERV for server administrative tasks.
+These tasks include an authentication of the client accessing LISTSERV using the given e-mail address and password.